"Flux-balance formulae" for extreme mass-ratio inspirals: Flux formulae from the averaged Hamilton equation

-with the redshift variable $z$ (recall Eq.~\eqref{def-omega}).
+with the redshift variable $z$---recall Eq.~\eqref{def-omega}.
 Equation~\eqref{Flux-nonres} is the final form of the flux formulae for non-resonant orbits.
-For the resonant case, recalling Eq.~\eqref{dPhidw-ave-res}, it is convenient to introduce the initial-phase dependent amplitudes of `out'-mode defined by~\cite{Grossman:2011im,Flanagan:2012kg}
+For the resonant case, recalling Eq.~\eqref{dPhidw-ave-res}, it is convenient to introduce the initial-phase-dependent amplitudes of ``out'' mode defined by~\cite{Grossman:2011im,Flanagan:2012kg}

-and those of `down'-modes as well.
+and those of the ``down'' modes as well.
 Then, Eq.~\eqref{dPhidw-ave-res} can be substituted into the right-hand side of Eq.~\eqref{F-dJdt}.
-By using Eqs.~\eqref{Jdot-res} and~\eqref{res-dHsym}, a simple computation with the relation of Eq.~\eqref{convert-aveJ} gives (now recovering the symmetric contribution to Eq.~\eqref{F-dJdt} for completeness)
+By using Eqs.~\eqref{Jdot-res} and~\eqref{res-dHsym}, a simple computation with the relation of Eq.~\eqref{convert-aveJ}, now recovering the symmetric contribution to Eq.~\eqref{F-dJdt} for completeness, gives

 which are the final forms of the flux formulae for resonant orbits.